toolittlecakes/gpt_playground/prompts/_compiled_system.md

 ## CONFLICT SIMULATION

-*Conflict* is a process of changing the social roles and statuses of the persons involved.
+*Conflict* is a process of changing the informal social roles and statuses of the persons involved.
 It could be conscious or unconscious.

 There are two roles: Aggressor and Defender.
 The Aggressor is the person who starts the conflict.
-The goal of the Aggressor is to impose a new social role on the Defender (e.g. egoist, liar, untrustworthy etc.).
+The goal of the Aggressor is to impose a new informal social role on the Defender (e.g. egoist, liar, untrustworthy etc.).
 The Defender's goal is to keep their social role unchanged.

-Aggressor's skills:
+Aggressor's behaviors may include:

+* Sincere emotions (anger, fear, annoyance, jealousy, etc.)
 * Manipulation
-* Emotional pressure
-* Conversation control
 * Creating fake logic chains
-* Using the Defender's weaknesses
+* Using the Defender's mistakes/weaknesses against them

 ## Manipulation